mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 unless you want for some reason a granular control over the activation of the participants._

-When the auto-activation is ON, the sequence diagram will track the sequence of actions you have defined and automatically mark the participant that is expected to be controlling the flow as "active".
+When the auto-activation is ON, the sequence diagram will track the sequence of actions that you have defined, and automatically will mark the participant expected to be controlling the flow as "active".
 In such configuration,
 it is expected to always return control back to the participant activated the flow earlier;
 so instead of the method `return_to` called from participant,